Cavendish experiment with fast radio bursts on cosmological scales: Mitigating potential systematics

-Nevertheless, corrections from latter two terms in $f_eb_e\propto 1 - f_{\rm ss} b_{\rm ss} - (M_{\rm H}+M_{\rm He})/ M_{\rm H}\, f_{\rm HI} b_{\rm HI} \;$ is expected to be minor, as the universe is nearly fully ionized at low redshift $z \lesssim 2$ and their combined contribution amounts to merely $f_{ss} + f_{\rm HI}\lesssim 10\%$.
-In the lowest order approximation, there are $f_e\simeq M_{\rm H} + {1\over 2} M_{\rm He}$ and $b_e\simeq 1$.
-Since ionized electrons in diffuse gas reside predominantly in the underdense regions of the cosmic web, leading to $b_e<1$, this approximation would result in an overestimation as $\hatF_G\propto b_e^{-1}$.
+Nevertheless, corrections from latter two terms in $f_eb_e\propto 1 - f_{*} b_{*} - (X_{\rm H}+X_{\rm He})/ X_{\rm H}\, f_{\rm HI} b_{\rm HI} \;$ is expected to be minor, as the universe is nearly fully ionized at low redshift $z \lesssim 2$ and their combined contribution amounts to merely $f_{*} + f_{\rm HI}\lesssim 10\%$.
+In the lowest order approximation, there are $f_e\simeq X_{\rm H} + {1\over 2} X_{\rm He}$ and $b_e\simeq 1$.
+Since ionized electrons in diffuse gas reside predominantly in the underdense regions of the cosmic web, leading to $b_e<1$, this rough approximation would result in an overestimation as $\hatF_G\propto b_e^{-1}$.
 To quantify the potential impact, we also present the $b_e$ measurement in Fig.~\ref{fig:FG}, using hydrodynamical simulations TNG300-1 from the IllustrisTNG project \cite{Springel_2017, Nelson_2017, Pillepich_2017, Naiman_2018, Marinacci_2018} and its predecessor Illustris-1 \cite{vogelsberger2014properties, vogelsberger2014introducing, genel2014introducing, sijacki2015illustris}.
 The strong baryon feedback in Illustris-1 yields better agreement with recent detections of Sunyaev-Zel'dovich effects by DESI tracers \cite{chen2023thermal, hadzhiyska2024evidence, guachalla2025backlighting}.
-Without any systematic mitigation, hydrodynamic simulations suggest that the approximation leads to a systematic shift in $F_G$ estimation of $\lesssim 3\%$ in TNG300-1 and $\lesssim 8\%$ in Illustris-1.
+Without any systematic mitigation, hydrodynamic simulations suggest that neglecting electron bias leads to systematic shifts of $\lesssim 3\%$ by TNG300-1 and $\lesssim 8\%$ by Illustris-1.
 This systematic effect remains subdominant compared to the DM shot noise with $N_{\rm FRB} = 10^5$.
 By employing Eq.~(\ref{equ:be_from_bb}) to infer the full $f_e b_e$, this subdominant systematic can be further reduced.
 As shown in Fig.~\ref{fig:electron_bias}, both TNG300-1 and Illustris-1 validate the accuracy of Eq.~(\ref{equ:be_from_bb}) to within $\lesssim 1\%$ across a wide redshift range $0 < z < 3$, despite these simulations employing different subgrid physics.
 Even upon an optimistic scenario of $N_{\rm FRB} = 10^6$, realizing $\sigma_{F_G}\sim 3\%$ for a redshift bin, the residual systematic at the sub-percent level is negligible.

+Since the contributions from neutral gas and the stellar components are subdominant, their uncertainties are largely suppressed in the overall systematic mitigation of Eq.~(\ref{equ:be_from_bb}).
+The uncertainty in the estimation of $f_eb_e$ propagates to $F_G$ as $(\delta F_G /F_G)_{\rm sys} = \delta(f_eb_e)/f_eb_e$, where